peterjc/thapbi-pict/docs/examples/woody_hosts/classify.rst

 .. code:: console

-    $ thapbi_pict fasta-nr -i intermediate/ -o summary/thapbi-pict.ITS1.all_reads.fasta
+    $ thapbi_pict sample-tally -i intermediate/ITS1/*.fasta -o summary/thapbi-pict.ITS1.tally.tsv
     ...
-    $ thapbi_pict classify -i summary/thapbi-pict.ITS1.all_reads.fasta
+    $ thapbi_pict classify -i summary/thapbi-pict.ITS1.tally.tsv
     ...

-Here we have not set the output folder with ``-o`` or ``--output``, which means the classify step will default to writing the TSV output files next to the input FASTA file.
-There should now be a new FASTA and TSV file:
+Here we have not set the output folder with ``-o`` or ``--output``, which means the classify step will default to writing the classifier TSV output file next to the input tally TSV file.
+There should now be two new files:

 .. code:: console

-    $ ls -1 summary/thapbi-pict.ITS1.all_reads.*
+    $ ls -1 summary/thapbi-pict.ITS1.*.tsv
-    summary/thapbi-pict.ITS1.all_reads.fasta
-    summary/thapbi-pict.ITS1.all_reads.onebp.tsv
+    summary/thapbi-pict.ITS1.onebp.tsv
+    summary/thapbi-pict.ITS1.tally.tsv

 Intermediate TSV files
 ----------------------

-For each input FASTA file ``<name>.fasta`` a plain text tab separated variable (TSV) file is generated named ``<name>.<method>.tsv`` where the default method is ``onebp`` (which looks for perfect matches or up to one base pair different).
+For each input tally TSV file ``<name>.tally.tsv`` another plain text TSV file is generated named ``<name>.<method>.tsv`` where the default method is ``onebp`` (which looks for perfect matches or up to one base pair different).
 The first line is a header comment line (starting with ``#``) labelling the columns, which are:

 * Unique sequence name in ``<checksum>_<abundance>`` format.
 * NCBI taxid of any predictions (semi-colon separated, same order as species)